Banstein/bookstore/README.md

 # Bookstrore

-"Bookstore" is a website for all fans of readers.
+"Bookstore" is a website for all readers fans.
 ## Screenshots

 ![Bookstore](https://user-images.githubusercontent.com/35707975/161389318-0b07b115-4a27-4093-b59f-ef4416341a09.png)